Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 Attackers position themselves between the sender and recipient to intercept or alter email content.

-They can read, modify, or delete messages without detection.
+They can read, modify, or delete messages, sometimes without being noticed.

 Phishing and Spoofing